rizinorg/rizin/DEVELOPERS.md

 * You can use `export RZ_DEBUG_ASSERT=1` to set a breakpoint when hitting an assert.

-* Do not use C99 variable declaration
-    - This way we reduce the number of local variables per function and it's easier to find which variables are used, where and so on.

 * Function names should be explicit enough to not require a comment explaining what it does when seen elsewhere in code.